jbittel/django-mama-cas/docs/settings.rst

 .. currentmodule:: django.conf.settings

 None of these settings are required and have sane defaults, but may be used to customize behavior and improve security.
-Note that some of these settings alter stock CAS behavior.

 .. attribute:: MAMA_CAS_ALLOW_AUTH_WARN